daveh19/foxy-predictor/README.md

 Background
 - we need to write a collaborative project with scientific aims
-- most of us are interested in: data analysis / modelling / simulations / deep networks
+- most of us are interested in: data analysis / modelling / simulations / deep networks (but most people are only interested in one of these topics, so how do we find a project that suits everyone?)
 - the focus here is on programming, hence the generic aspect of the design, it's tool building!
 - that said we have a structured goal: to model the outcome of the federal elections